kunzels/AspenWar/ReadMe.md

 Sqlite3 documentation, specific to ruby.
 Some more references are linked here as well.
 Ruby version >= 1.8.7 is required.
 * https://rubydoc.info/gems/sqlite3/1.3.8/frames

 Byebug is included.
 This would be removed on a production build, but it is included if you'd like to use it.
-Simply place debugger on a line.
+Simply require 'byebug' at the top of a file, and then place debugger on a line.
 See documentation here.
 Ruby version >= 2.4.0 is required.
 * https://github.com/deivid-rodriguez/byebug

 Some light tests were implemented using Rspec.
 No ruby version requirement.